Driving Impact with Talent CRM Strategies for Seamless Change Management

 The Pre-CRM Reality: Why a New Strategy Was Essential

-This fragmentation made strategic talent acquisition nearly impossible: "When you're so bogged down in the admin work, which is just interview scheduling, reaching out to candidates, screening candidates, looking at resumes, it's laughable to say, 'Let's start a drip campaign!'
+Before developing their Talent CRM implementation strategy, the talent team worked with disconnected tools, which created significant operational barriers.
+This fragmentation made strategic talent acquisition nearly impossible: "When you're so bogged down in the admin work, which is just interview scheduling, reaching out to candidates, screening candidates, looking at resumes, it's laughable to say, let's start a drip campaign.
 There's no way you have time for that.
-You can barely get to your basic requirements," Servedio explained.
+You can barely get to your basic requirements," their Director of TA explained.

 Even obvious growth opportunities stayed out of reach.
-"We didn't even have a talent community — and not because we didn't want one, but because we knew if we had a talent community, we wouldn't have time to engage them," she noted.
+"We didn't even have a talent community, and not because we didn't want one, but because we knew if we had a talent community, we wouldn't have time to engage them," she noted.

 Designing a Talent CRM Implementation Strategy for Maximum Adoption

+Their original CRM implementation timeline, however, proved too ambitious.
 "We were so confident that we were going to be the best implementation that our partners have seen.
-I said it in the first meeting… we're not going to miss the go-live date of May," said Servedio.
-It turned out, however, that their original CRM implementation timeline was a little too ambitious.
-"I'm actually very happy we didn't go live in May," she revealed.
+I said it in the first meeting… we're not gonna miss the go-live date of May.
+But I'm actually very happy we didn't go live in May," she revealed after getting to collaborate with peers at Phenom’s annual IAMPHENOM conference.

-This reality check prompted a revised Talent CRM strategy framework centered on change management — a decision that ultimately drove their exceptional adoption rates.
-"I was really blunt with our team saying, 'We're investing in this product, get on board, and have the right attitude,'" described Servedio.
-"You're either on board or you're off board — and if you're off board, eventually you're gonna be left behind."
+The helpful reality check prompted a revised Talent CRM strategy framework centered heavily on change management — a decision that ultimately drove their exceptional adoption rates.
+"You can tell the team, this is gonna suck,” she said.
+“No one loves change, but you're either on board or you're off board — and if you're off board, eventually you're going to be left behind.
+I was really blunt with our team saying, "We're investing in this product, get on board, and have the right attitude."

-OMERS implemented a multi-faceted Talent CRM strategy designed to address specific challenges while delivering immediate efficiency gains.
+The team implemented a multi-faceted Talent CRM strategy designed to address specific challenges while delivering immediate efficiency gains.

 Their approach provides valuable CRM strategy examples for organizations facing similar challenges: